X

 Typical features incorporated into a UCaaS platform include the following:

 Voice over IP.
-Organizations that move UC to the cloud can use VoIP to meet their telephony needs.
 VoIP delivers voice and multimedia communications using a network or internet connection.
-Calls travel between two endpoints as data packets, and once the packets reach their destination, they are reassembled in the right order.
+Calls travel between two endpoints as data packets, and once the packets reach their destination, they are reassembled in the correct order.
 Organizations using VoIP need to consider call volume to determine how much bandwidth they need to maintain VoIP call quality.

 Video conferencing.
-Video conferencing adds visual context to a call.
 As more organizations support hybrid workers, video conferencing helps connect remote users with on-site teams.
-UCaaS enables employees to connect with any remote person using an internet connection and video-enabled device.
+UCaaS enables employees to connect with any remote person using an internet connection and a video-enabled device.

 Enterprise mobility.
-Enterprise mobility is a business approach that supports remote workers through mobile accessibility.
 UCaaS platforms are built to be mobile-friendly, and, with the rise of remote work, a heavy emphasis must be placed on easy access to tools and applications, regardless of a worker's location.
 UCaaS supports remote access to tools and applications, giving workers the flexibility needed to work from anywhere.
+Some UCaaS providers also offer fixed-mobile convergence capabilities for more advanced mobility.

 Additional capabilities